MicroEJ/docs/KernelDeveloperGuide/kernelAPI.rst

 -  Right-click on the project and select :guilabel:`Build with EasyAnt`.

-MicroEJ provides a tool which generates a ``kernel.api`` file based on a java classpath.

 Kernel API Generator
 --------------------

+MicroEJ Kernel API Generator is a tool that help to generate a ``kernel.api`` file based on a Java classpath.

-Create a new MicroEJ Tool launch,
-:guilabel:`Run` > :guilabel:`Run Configurations` > :guilabel:`MicroEJ Tool`, choose your Platform,
-select :guilabel:`Kernel API Generator` for the :guilabel:`Settings` options, and don't forget to set the output folder.
+In MicroEJ SDK, create a new MicroEJ Tool launch, :guilabel:`Run` > :guilabel:`Run Configurations` > :guilabel:`MicroEJ Tool`, choose your Platform, select :guilabel:`Kernel API Generator` for the :guilabel:`Settings` options, and don't forget to set the output folder.